 Tracking onboarding flow performance in Userpilot.

-I also like to back up the numbers with qualitative research (via surveys and app reviews) to help me fully understand customers’ needs.
+I also like to back up the user behavior data with qualitative research (via surveys and app reviews) to help me fully understand customers’ needs.
 And, if unsure, a little A/B test of different elements can help us see what works best.

 This commitment to testing and iteration is, in my opinion, the difference between good and great onboarding.
 It keeps the experience effective and timeless for every new user.

-3 Examples of successful app onboarding flows to inspire you
+5 Successful app onboarding flow examples to inspire you

 Feeling ready to start creating but not sure where to begin?
 Consider the following mobile app onboarding flow examples and the lessons you can learn from them.